AriFordsham/GHCWiki/view-patterns.md

 ```

-Projection to multiple alternatives requires a new data type for every group of alternatives introduced.
+Projection to multiple alternatives requires a new (or existing) data type for every group of alternatives introduced.

 ```wiki
     data Dimensions = Small | Medium | Big	-- View type